otma2677/mtg-scraper/README.md

 > Zod support is now available in ^3.3.0

 > [!Note]\
-> Now the scraper is faster, a switch into Undici for http requests along with less boilerplate in for
-> getting metadata.
+> The scraper is getting faster;
+>
+> Undici is used instead of node:http for network request
+> Some boilerplate code has been deleted which makes data interpretation 50-80x times faster (from 80ms to ~1ms)

 « mtg-scraper2 » is a lightweight Node.js module written in Typescript to scrap and gather data from magic the gathering online events.